system76/docs/content/login-loop-pop.md

 * Configuration files in your home directory are not compatible with new versions of software
 * The display/login manager is not working correctly
 * The NVIDIA driver has been updated and is causing an issue
-* The AMD radeon driver is being loaded and causing issues
+* The AMD Radeon driver is being loaded and causing issues

 Each cause has a different solution, and certain items (such as NVIDIA) might not be applicable to your system.
 In most cases, you can switch to a full-screen terminal (called a *TTY*) to log in and fix the issue.